Patient Portal LOGIN NEW USER đź’ł Pay Bill

 Middletown Medical P.C. may use and disclose your PHI, without your authorization, for purposes of treatment, payment, and health care operations (TPO).

-We will use your protected health information and disclose it to others as necessary to provide treatment to you
+Treatment: We will use your PHI and disclose it to others as necessary to provide treatment to you, such as in the following examples:

 • It may be necessary to send blood or tissue samples to a laboratory for analysis to help us evaluate your medical condition.